 Would you like being bonked on the head, zapped with a weapons-grade laser, and launched down an enormous slide onto a giant cactus?
 Of course you would!
 And we've got the perfect attraction for you.
-You can endure these motion-simulated calamities and many more in glorious ultra high-def 3D at Despicable Me Minion Mayhem.
+You can endure these motion-simulated calamities and many more at Despicable Me Minion Mayhem.

 - Thrill Scale (0=Wimpy!, 10=Yikes!): 3.5

 - Fairly mild motion simulator thrills.
 If you are prone to motion sickness, you could experience discomfort (although shutting your eyes should prevent queasiness).
-There are stationary seats available.
+There are stationary seats available upon request.
 The ride also features simulated coaster-like action—but in a non-realistic, cartoony way.

 - Attraction type: Motion simulator ride